 - Costs: Free public beach access.
 Sunbeds are approximately 150 to 250 TL per day.
 Note that there is a separate entry fee for the ancient museum and theatre.

-Pro Tip: Boat trips from Side harbor are a family highlight.
+Pro Tip: Boat trips from Side harbour are a family highlight.
 Many are themed as pirate ships with music and lunch on board, providing a fun way for children to see the coastline.

 Insider Tip: Visit the Manavgat Waterfall, which is only 15 minutes away.
 It offers a cool, refreshing contrast to the heat of the beach and has several shaded cafes alongside the rushing water.